jeroenpeeters/docker-ssh/README.md

 - The Docker socket is mapped into the container, this lets the container access the Docker Engine.

 # Features & Todo
-Below is a list of both implemented features and planned featured.
+Below is a list of both implemented features and planned features.
 Send me a message if you whish to contribute to this project.
 - [x] Interactive shell
 - [x] Execute single command